Former Ecuadorean judge testifies to bribery in Chevron case

 “It hurts me to say so, but yes,” Guerra, wearing a gray suit, said calmly through an interpreter.

-Some payments were also made directly into his savings account, Guerra said.

-Guerra is a key witness for Chevron, which is seeking to discredit the $19 billion award.
+Guerra is a key witness in a trial in which Chevron is seeking to discredit the $19 billion award.

 Chevron wants U.S. District Judge Lewis Kaplan, who is presiding over the trial without a jury, to prevent Donziger and villagers he represents from collecting the award in U.S. courts or from profiting from it in any way.